 If we go back to the Microsoft Azure Management Portal -> Recovery Services and select the Protected Items tab, we can see a list of directories that are stored in this repository, including information on where they came from and when.

 Now, let's try to recover data from a storage located in the cloud.
 To do this in the Microsoft Azure Backup Agent, click Recover Data.

 At the start, we are asked to indicate the source of the data that we are going to recover on this computer.
 In this case, backups have been made of the same machine, so select the 'This server' option.

 Next, we have to select the partition volume for data recovery and the time when the snapshot of the data was created (basically, a recovery point).

 After that, we choose the data to be recovered.
 It is possible to recover the entire scope of data, as well as separate elements.

 The final step: defining additional recovery options.
 For example, at this stage we can specify what should be done with files that already exist in the directory being recovered, as well as the directory to be recovered itself.
 In addition to that, you can specify whether you want to restore the access permissions for the files and folders or not.

 Complete the file recovery process by clicking Recover.

-As a matter of fact, this is how work with the Windows Azure Recovery Services is set up.
+As a matter of fact, this is how work with the Microsoft Azure Recovery Services is set up.
 Of course, we did not consider the option of integrating with System Center, but that is a topic for a separate article.
 Thank you for your time and consideration!